 The camera was designed by Heinz Waaske.
 Mr. Waaske invented this small camera while working at Leitz Wezlar.
 Mr. Ernst Leitz was not interested.
 Mr. Waaske moved on to another camera manufacturer but they were about to retreat from camera sales.
 He found a new job with Rollei and shortly after presented his prototype to Rollei management.
 It was just what they were waiting for and his design was rushed into development.
 After introduction at the 1966 Photokina fair it was a great success.
 It is one of my favourite film cameras for urban use.

 The first batches of Rollei 35 cameras were made in Germany and had Tessar lenses made by Carl Zeiss.
-The camera are built using traditional Euripean style slotted screws.
-These German Rollei 35's are most sought after.
+The cameras are built using traditional European style single slotted screws.
+These German Rollei 35 cameras are most sought after.
 Soon production was moved to Singapore, assembling German parts at first.
 Later on locally made parts were also used.
 The factory also opened a lens plant in Singapore and made the Tessars under licence.
 These Tessars are labeled ‘Made by Rollei’.
 They do not bare the Zeiss name.
 In Singapore Phillips screws with cross-shaped slots were used.

 Main Points to watch when buying

-The Rollei 35 was well designed and well built.
-Caused by its tiny size the parts are tiny too and even this well built camera can suffer from abuse.
+The Rollei 35 family of cameras were well designed and well built.
+Due to its tiny size the parts are tiny too and even this well built camera can suffer from abuse.
 In particular the lens barrel may have suffered from abuse.
 How to operate it safely is described below.

 Check the top cover for dents.
 It is made of thin metal and rather vulnerable.
 For many years spare tops were available and you may find a Rollei 35 without serial number, a sign that the top cover was replaced.
 I own such a camera.
 There is nothing wrong with it.